Charlie-Walsh/milestone-1/README.md

 * Nav bar collaspe isn't functioning correctly.
 The menu will not retract when the button is clicked a second time.
 However clicking home again resets the button and typically users will navigate away from the home page when using the menu.

+* I have been testing frquently in port 8000 and using Google's developer tools to gauage responsiveness over mobile, tablet and desktop sizes.

 ## Code

 * Needed help changing the boostrap navbar colour which I found on [https://www.geeksforgeeks.org/how-to-change-navigation-bar-color-in-bootstrap/].
 This allowed me to style the page in the way I wanted and not be limited to bootstraps default colours.

+## Bugs

+* The main bug i have identified is the menu icon not retracting when clicked again to close.